 \subsection{Raw Data}

-To demonstrate the effects of the hidden preprocessing pipelines, we took raw MRI data and "spoiled" them with carefully-controlled preprocessing steps.
+To demonstrate the effects of the hidden data processing pipelines, we took raw MRI data and "spoiled" them with carefully-controlled processing steps.
 The raw data were obtained from the FastMRI database \cite{knoll2020fastmri}.
-This section describes the raw datasets; the preprocessing steps were described in the main part of the paper for each \emph{subtle inverse crime} separately.
+This section describes the raw datasets; the data processing steps were described in the main part of the paper for each \emph{subtle data crime} separately.

 \emph{1.
 Brain data}.
 In the experiment presented in Figure \ref{fig:fig3} we used a single $320\times320$ brain image.

 \emph{2.
 Knee Fat-Saturated Proton Density (FSPD) data}.
 In the knee pathology experiment (Figure \ref{fig:fig4}) we used data from multi-coil FSPD scans, since knee pathology is usually observed in this type of MRI scans.
 The training set consisted of 2849 randomly-chosen slices obtained from 300 subjects, and the test case was a specific image that contains a pathology (shown in Figure \ref{fig:fig4}).